Pacific Debt Relief Company Logo

 • How do you get around wage garnishment?

-Your best bet is to make all your debt payments, especially on consumer debt.
-Also, hire a wage garnishment lawyer and negotiate a payment plan and debt settlement.
+Your best bet to avoid wage garnishment is to stay on top of all your debt payments, particularly consumer debt.
+Also, retaining a wage garnishment attorney can be very helpful.
+They can assist you in negotiating a payment plan and working towards a debt settlement, potentially preventing garnishment altogether.

 • How do I fight wage garnishment in California?